Have you Been Charged with Solicitation of Sodomy?

 The act solicited for was not committed: Because the crime is solicitation and not actual sodomy, sodomy does not have to be committed.
 Evidence of the solicitation will be sufficient for a conviction.

 The age of the victim is incorrect: If the victim is under 18 years of age, the penalty is much higher.
 Therefore, it would greatly benefit you to prove their legal age in order to obtain a lower sentence.

 Crimes related to sex come with negative connotations, and many people presume guilt instead of innocence.
-Our Georgia Attorneys are here to help without judgment.
+Our Georgia Solicitation of Sodomy Attorneys are here to help without judgment.
 They want to ensure that your rights are defended properly and that you get the best representation possible.
-Don't wait to call us because your future is at stake.
+Don't wait to call a Solicitation of Sodomy Lawyer in Georgia because your future is at stake.
 Contact us today for a free case evaluation.